 - A score from 700 – 750 is considered very good

 - A score in the 650 – 699 range is considered good or average

 - Anything from 560 – 649 will make it tough to get new credit and you will pay significantly higher interest rates

 - Anything below 560 would be considered bad credit

 Generally, you want your score to be in one of the first three categories – or above 650.
 The actual score that consumers see may differ slightly from the score a potential creditor sees, due to differences in the formula used to calculate it, but the scores won’t be drastically different.

 Why should I care if my credit score is bad?

 Bad credit can affect your future too.
-Negative information stays on your credit report for several years.
-Many employers check your credit so your score can keep you from getting that job or promotion that you really want.
-And if owning your own business is part of your vision of the future, getting a small business loan can be a problem too.
+Negative information stays on your credit report for several years, and many employers check your credit too, meaning that your score can keep you from getting that job or promotion you really want.
+And if owning your own business is part of your vision for the future, getting a small business loan can be a problem too.

-If you need help with your personal budget and want to improve your credit score, credit counselling can be extremely helpful.
-Contact Credit Counselling Services of Atlantic Canada today at 1-888-753-2227 or via our website to discuss your situation with one of our counsellors.
+If you need help getting out of debt or improving your credit score, credit counselling can be extremely helpful.
+Contact SolveYourDebts.com today at 1-888-753-2227 or via our website to discuss your situation with one of our counsellors.